-Media Consumption and the Interest in Art Information: Tendencies in the City

-First, there is no statistically significant link between the role of cultural information as a source of arts attraction in the city and the use of television or radio in general.
-Statistical links do exist for two different blocks of media users/cultural information seekers.
-On one side, there are residents who read the Luxembourg paid-for newspapers on a daily basis, together with people who mainly watch Luxembourg and Germany TV stations, that is, people who are strongly embedded in the Luxembourgish national community.
-On the other side, there are inhabitants who read the Luxembourg free newspapers and use the Internet daily.
-These are people attracted by print and digital news formats addressed to a mobile urban crowd with a limited cultural denominator, and linked to the global mediascape and ethnoscape (Appadurai, 1996).
+Notes:

+a.
+Consumption for all contents except for the televised ones whose represented statistics show the frequency of consumption (many times a week)

+b.
+30% of people attending highbrow performing arts read cultural magazines and 8% of them watch televised variety shows many times a week. * Statistical test: X² - p < 0.05.
+Source: Cultural Practices Survey 2009 (Ministry of Culture).

 The urbanites who state that more cultural information would influence their attraction of arts in the city are those who read the Luxembourg paid-for newspapers as often as the free press.
 Nevertheless, there is a divergence among people who mention a lack of influence.
 Half of them belong to the daily paid-for newspaper readership, whereas less than a third read the free dailies of Luxembourg (see Table 3).
 The free press (and also the Internet) have more potential to influence the attraction for arts among their users compared with the Luxembourg paid-for press and the Luxembourg and Germany television stations.
 This probably reveals the progressive ageing of the paid-for press readership and Luxembourg/Germany TV viewers, whose attraction for arts in the city diminishes, while the free press and the Internet attracts younger people keener on going out based on cultural information gathered from their favourite media.
 The focus on statistical ties between the particular media genre (from cultural magazines to specific searches for cultural information on the Internet), and the influence of mediated information on the attraction of arts in the city is less straightforward.
 A (positive) statistical link only exists among people who listen to rock and pop music on the radio or search for cultural information online.
-For instance, 81 % of people who mention the influence of improved information on their cultural practices in the city search for cultural goods and services on the Internet, whereas half the residents not mentioning an influence have the same pattern of web use.
+For instance, 81 % of people who mention the influence of improved information on their cultural practices in the city search for cultural goods and services on the Internet, whereas half the residents not mentioning an influence have the same pattern of Web use.

 Table 3.
-The Influence of a better Cultural Information on the Mobility of Media Users (%)
+The Influence of a better Cultural Information on the Mobility of Media Users (%).